sfewer-r7/BrotherVulnerabilities/ReadMe.md

 # Multiple Brother Devices: Multiple Vulnerabilities

 ## Overview
 [Rapid7](https://www.rapid7.com/) conducted a zero-day research project into multifunction printers (MFP) from [Brother Industries, Ltd](https://global.brother/en).
 This research resulted in the discovery of eight new vulnerabilities.
-Some or all of these vulnerabilities have been identified as affecting **over 640 models** across Brother's range of printer, scanner, and label maker devices.
+Some or all of these vulnerabilities have been identified as affecting 689 models across Brother’s range of printer, scanner, and label maker devices.
+Additionally, 46 printer models from FUJIFILM Business Innovation, 5 printer models from RICOH, and 2 printer models from Toshiba Tec are also affected by some or all of these vulnerabilities.
+In total, 742 models across 4 vendors are affected.
 A summary of the eight vulnerabilities is shown below:

 | CVE | Description | Affected Service | CVSS |
 |---|---|---|---|